Krish-Rachamadugu/Krish-rachamadugu/README.md

-- 👋 Hi, I’m @Krish-Rachamadugu, working as Planning Head in an agri tech startup called Waycool Foods and Products in India.
-A post graduate in business administration with specialisation in Strategy, Marketing, Finance and Analytics.
-- 👀 I’m interested in business analytics, which can help in decision making.
-- 🌱 I’m currently learning about various machine learning models.
-Also, learning Mandarin Chinese & French.
+- 👋 Hi, I’m @Krish-Rachamadugu working on smart contracts and Web 3.0 Applications on Blockchain.
-- 💞️ I’m looking to collaborate with other enthusiasts in applied business analytics.
+- 💞️ I’m looking to collaborate with other enthusiasts working on Web 3.0.
 - 📫 How to reach me -- LinkedIn - https://www.linkedin.com/in/krishna-rachamadugu/

 <!---